 Consumer interest in these principles could create huge economic opportunities for businesses, with a value of up to $12 trillion by 2030, according to estimates from the Business & Sustainable Development Commission.
-But building a business with sustainable production model can be expensive and daunting, especially for small-to-midsize businesses or those just starting out.
+But building a business with a sustainable production model can be expensive and daunting, especially for small and midsize businesses or those just starting out.

 Making sustainability part of your business model can be difficult, and it is often more expensive or complex to implement.
 To do so authentically and effectively, sustainability should be a core part of your business mission, not just a marketing move or a public relations talking point.

-For Fienning and her partners, their eco-friendly commitment is reflected at every level of their business, from the compostable frames of their sunglasses to packing and shipping materials to the manufacturing facility they partner with in Italy.
-For your business, you may have similar considerations, or you may be thinking about corporate partners, investors, worker conditions or waste management and recycling.
+Fienning's and her partners' eco-friendly commitment is reflected at every level of their business, be it the compostable frames of their sunglasses, their packing and shipping materials, or the manufacturing facility they partner with in Italy.
+For your business, you may have similar considerations, or you may be thinking about corporate partners, investors, worker conditions, or waste management and recycling.
 Any of these elements can incorporate sustainable and ethical principles.

-Regardless of the moving pieces that make up your business, if you define sustainability as a core part of your business' values, it will naturally inform the decisions you have to make and create a more sustainable business model at every level.
+Regardless of the moving pieces that make up your business, if you define sustainability as a vital part of your business's values, it will naturally inform the decisions you have to make and create a more sustainable business model at every level.

 It can be difficult for small businesses to find partners that are both ethical and affordable to work with.
 Most established supply chains, for example, are not set up to meet sustainable and ethical principles.